The Capital City of Ecuador

 La Plaza De La Independencia

 Our nest destination was to the hill ( that looks like a bread roll – Panecillo) that hosts a huge statue of the winged virgin.
-It’s around 150ft high and is the same one that’s on display on the main altar of Iglesias de San Francisco.
-It can be seen very clearly from anywhere in Old
+It’s around 150ft high and is the same one that’s on display on the main altar of Iglesias de San Francisco

 Town.